A podcast bringing clarity to commonly

 Many small to medium-sized companies imitate Fortune 500 companies by using their HR departments as a crutch to complete initiatives that should be handled by other departments or outsourced completely.
 Listen to our discussion of the areas in which companies rely too heavily on HR and who should really be responsible for leading these efforts.

 With oil prices up, many oilfield services companies are looking to grow through acquisitions.
-Bill Aimone and Peter Purcell discuss the common struggles companies face as they take this approach.
+In this episode, Bill Aimone and Peter Purcell discuss the common struggles companies face as they take this approach.
 Listen to find out how a company can effectively grow without spending a ton of money on the integration.

 You can’t run a business without Information Technology (IT) and most business owners take a traditional approach because they don’t know their options.
 Businesses have an opportunity to re-capture lost revenue and improve productivity by getting IT right.
 IT Strategist and Trenegy Co-Founder, Peter Purcell, shares how business owners can eliminate the traditional IT support.